Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/README.md

 ## Usage
 - (Activate virtual environment if necessary)
 - Execute `.py` files by entering the corresponding folder and running `python <filename>.py`

-## Roadmap
-- Exclude multiple quantum computers from training and add them only for testing.
-- Adversarial attack on the neural net.